 Department of Communication

-The Bachelor of Arts (BA) in Communication Tracks offer a broad background in theory and skills applicable to all communication contexts.
-Based on the premise that communication is a foundational aspect of society, the communication program is designed for students to acquire knowledge about effective interaction with others in a variety of social environments.
+The Bachelor of Arts (BA) in Communication tracks offer a broad background in theory and skills applicable to a variety of communication contexts.
+Based on the premise that communication is a foundational aspect of society, the program aims to equip students to acquire knowledge about effective interaction in a variety of settings.

 The communication degree offers academic tracks in communication studies, mass media studies and public relations.
-It may be used as a basis for continued study in graduate school or professional school, or it can prepare graduates for careers in computer mediated communication in a wide variety of media, public relations, training and development, media management, marketing, and sales, the ministry, or other professional fields relying on strong presentation skills.
+It may be used as a basis for continued study in graduate school or professional schools such as theology or law, or it can prepare graduates for careers in mass media, online communication, public relations, training, media management, sales marketing, or other professions relying on strong communication skills.